Sydney-Informatics-Hub/Bioinformatics/README.md

 __NCI Gadi__

-The authors acknowledge the technical assistance provided by the Sydney Informatics Hub, a Core Research Facility of the University of Sydney.
-This research/project was undertaken with the assistance of resources and services from the National Computational Infrastructure (NCI), which is supported by the Australian Government.
+The authors acknowledge the technical assistance provided by the Sydney Informatics Hub, a Core Research Facility of the University of Sydney and the Australian BioCommons which is enabled by NCRIS via Bioplatforms Australia.
+The authors acknowledge the use of the National Computational Infrastructure (NCI) supported by the Australian Government and the Sydney Informatics Hub HPC Allocation Scheme, supported by the Deputy Vice-Chancellor (Research), University of Sydney and the ARC LIEF, 2019: Smith, Muller, Thornber et al., Sustaining and strengthening merit-based access to National Computational Infrastructure (LE190100021).

 __USyd Artemis__

+The authors acknowledge the technical assistance provided by the Sydney Informatics Hub, a Core Research Facility of the University of Sydney and the Australian BioCommons which is enabled by NCRIS via Bioplatforms Australia.
 This research utilised the high performance computing service, Artemis, provided by the Sydney Informatics Hub, Core Research Facility, University of Sydney.

 __UQ's Flashlite__

-The authors acknowledge the scientific and technical assistance <or e.g. bioinformatics assistance of > of Sydney Informatics Hub, the University of Sydney and high performance computing services provided by the University of Queensland's Research Computing Centre (RCC).
+The authors acknowledge the technical assistance provided by the Sydney Informatics Hub, a Core Research Facility of the University of Sydney and the Australian BioCommons which is enabled by NCRIS via Bioplatforms Australia.
+The authors acknowledge the use of the high performance computing services provided by the University of Queensland's Research Computing Centre (RCC).